Aleutian Trench

 The Aleutian Trench (or Aleutian Trough) is an oceanic trench along a convergent plate boundary which runs along the southern coastline of Alaska and the Aleutian islands.
 The trench extends for 3400 km from a triple junction in the west with the Ulakhan Fault and the northern end of the Kuril–Kamchatka Trench, to a junction with the northern end of the Queen Charlotte Fault system in the east.
 It is classified as a "marginal trench" in the east as it runs along the margin of the continent.
 The subduction along the trench gives rise to the Aleutian Arc, a volcanic island arc, where it runs through the open sea west of the Alaska Peninsula.
 As a convergent plate boundary, the trench forms part of the boundary between two tectonic plates.
-Here, the Pacific Plate is being subducted under the North American Plate at a dip angle of nearly 45°.
+Here, the Pacific plate is being subducted under the North American plate at a dip angle of nearly 45°.
 The rate of closure is 7.5 cm per year.

+The Pacific plate subducting under the North American plate, leads to increased faulting.
+This subduction began in the Early Cretaceous and continues into the present day.
+Within and near the Aleutian Island arc and depending on the location, there is thrust faulting, strike-slip faulting, and normal faulting.
+These result in an increased amount of seismic activity.
+Earthquakes can reach magnitudes between 7–8.5.